MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/volume-to-volume-migration.md

   - **Name**: OptimizedMigrate <br>
   - **Value**: 1

-## Migrate datasource from volume to volume using console
+## Migrate datasource to new volumes using console

 Follow these steps: